 Climate change, urbanization, agricultural expansion – human activities are impacting ecosystems at an increasing rate and spatial scale.
 I am motivated to understand how watersheds are responding to these changes, and what the impacts are on how they transport, modify, and store nutrients and carbon.
 Across many different studies and field sites, a central theme is answering the question: How do hydrologic vs. ecological processes regulate nutrient export and carbon emissions at the watershed scale, and how does the balance of these controls respond to environmental change?

-I address these questions using a combination of observational and experimental approaches in both the field and lab to better understand how watersheds work.
+I address these questions using a combination of observational and experimental approaches in both the field and lab to better understand how watersheds function.

 Effects of winter climate change on catchment hydrology and biogeochemistry How do changes in the distribution of precipitation as rain vs. snow impact the timing, magnitude and stoichiometry of nutrient export from watersheds?